Hunter Clark

 Hunter Clark (born 26 March 1999) is a professional Australian rules footballer with the St Kilda Football Club in the Australian Football League (AFL).
 He was drafted by St Kilda with their first selection and seventh overall in the 2017 national draft.

 Early life

 Clark is from Mount Martha on the Mornington Peninsula and played junior football with the Mount Martha Football Club.
 As a boy, Clark was fascinated by jungle animals and wildlife.
+Clark was also a budding saxophone player as a youngster, but ultimately opted for a career in football.
 Clark attended Padua College with fellow footballer Tom De Koning.